Charlie Blackmon Player Props: Rockies vs. Giants

-Charlie Blackmon -- with a slugging percentage of .525 in his past 10 games, including two home runs -- will be in action for the Colorado Rockies against the San Francisco Giants, with Logan Webb on the mound, on June 7 at 8:40 PM ET.
+The Colorado Rockies, including Charlie Blackmon and his .512 slugging percentage over his past 10 games, take on starter Alex Cobb and the San Francisco Giants at Coors Field, Thursday at 3:10 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Giants.
+He had a one-hit performance in his last game (1-for-5) against the Giants.

 Charlie Blackmon Game Info & Props vs. the Giants